UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-yoda_random_id_length        | Length of random ID to add to persistent identifier yoda_prefix                  | Prefix for internal portion of persistent identifier update_rulesets              | Update already installed rulesets with git update_schemas               | Update already installed schemas, formelements and stylesheets: yes (1) or no (0) credential_files             | Location of Yoda credentials files temporary_files              | List of temporary files for cleanup functionality
+yoda_random_id_length        | Length of random ID to add to persistent identifier yoda_prefix                  | Prefix for internal portion of persistent identifier update_rulesets              | Update already installed rulesets with git override_resc_install_rulesets | Install rulesets on server even if it is a resource server (default: false).
+This override parameter can be used on resource servers that have an additional role, e.g. DavRODS server update_schemas               | Update already installed schemas, formelements and stylesheets: yes (1) or no (0) credential_files             | Location of Yoda credentials files temporary_files              | List of temporary files for cleanup functionality